RyanGolpayegani/US2SD_Benchmark/README.md

 # US2SD_Benchmark

-This tool is an automated benchmark creator for creating requirement related Software Artifact benchmarks.
-This tool prompts LLMs (ChatGPT, Gemini) to generate artifacts such as Sequence Diagrams.
+This repositry includes all of the files associated with US2SD Benchmark which is a dataset of Sequence Diagrams (SD).
+These SDs are generated using LLMs such as ChatGPT and Gemini.

 ## To Do: